January 6th Committee

-The United States House Select Committee to Investigate the January 6th Attack on the United States Capitol (commonly referred to as the January 6th Committee) was a bipartisan select committee of the U.S. House of Representatives established to investigate the U.S. Capitol attack.
+The United States House Select Committee to Investigate the January 6th Attack on the United States Capitol (commonly referred to as the January 6th Committee) was a select committee of the U.S. House of Representatives established to investigate the U.S. Capitol attack.

-After refusing to concede the 2020 U.S. presidential election and perpetuating false and disproven claims of widespread voter fraud, then-President Donald Trump summoned a mob of protestors to the Capitol on January 6, 2021.
+After refusing to concede the 2020 U.S. presidential election and perpetuating false and disproven claims of widespread voter fraud, then-president Donald Trump summoned a mob of protestors to the Capitol as the electoral votes were being counted on January 6, 2021.
 During the House Committee's subsequent investigation, people gave sworn testimony that Trump knew he lost the election.
-The Committee subpoenaed his testimony, identifying him as "the center of the first and only effort by any U.S. President to overturn an election and obstruct the peaceful transition of power".
+The committee issued a subpoena requiring Trump to testify, identifying him as "the center of the first and only effort by any U.S. President to overturn an election and obstruct the peaceful transition of power".
 He sued the committee and never testified.

-On December 19, 2022, the Committee voted unanimously to refer Trump and the lawyer John Eastman to the U.S. Department of Justice for prosecution.
-Recommended charges for Trump were obstruction of an official proceeding; conspiracy to defraud the United States; conspiracy to make a false statement; and attempts to "incite", "assist" or "aid or comfort" an insurrection.
+On December 19, 2022, the committee voted unanimously to refer Trump and the lawyer John Eastman to the U.S. Department of Justice for prosecution.
+The committee recommended charging Trump with obstruction of an official proceeding; conspiracy to defraud the United States; conspiracy to make a false statement; and attempts to "incite", "assist" or "aid or comfort" an insurrection.
 Obstruction and conspiracy to defraud were also the recommended charges for Eastman.

-Some members of Trump's inner circle had cooperated with the committee, while others defied it.
-For refusing to testify, Steve Bannon was sentenced to prison but remains free on appeal; Peter Navarro was indicted; Congress held Mark Meadows and Dan Scavino in criminal contempt (though the Justice Department said it would not prosecute them); and the committee referred four lawmakers—Representatives McCarthy, Jordan, Biggs, and Perry—to the House Ethics Committee.

-The Committee interviewed over a thousand people and reviewed over a million documents.
-On December 22, 2022, it published an 845-page final report (including the executive summary released three days earlier).
-That week, the committee also began publishing interview transcripts.
+The committee simultaneously released a summary of its findings, and it published the remainder of its 845-page final report three days later.
+That week, it also began publishing interview transcripts.

+The committee interviewed over a thousand people and reviewed over a million documents.
+Some members of Trump's inner circle cooperated, while others defied the committee.
+For refusing to testify: